 - Name: Dr Hedy Dalvand, Principal Engineer Future Networks

 The United Energy Distribution Demand Response project used the existing fleet of smart meters deployed across the distribution network in Melbourne and the Mornington Peninsula to provide time-lagged customer voltage data from all connected smart meters to enable reductions in voltage while maintaining voltage compliance during the demand response event.

 Area of innovation

-While a relatively simple idea, the project is innovating how we can look to leveraging the available voltage range from smart-meter measurements to keep supply to customers within the allowable voltage limits as a way to stabilise the grid in peak demands – without having to ask consumers to reduce their energy usage.
+While a relatively simple idea, the project innovated how the industry can leverage the available voltage range from smart-meter measurements to keep supply to customers within the allowable voltage limits as a way to stabilise the grid in peak demands – without having to ask consumers to reduce their energy usage.

-The program will help to establish whether DR can assist in maintaining a stable electricity grid in Eastern Australia.
+The program helped establish the idea that DR can assist in maintaining a stable electricity grid in Eastern Australia.

 As temperatures soared across Australia’s south-east in late January this year, Victorian distributor United Energy activated a novel approach to demand response.